 Hypoxic ischemic encephalopathy (HIE) is a birth injury that may occur as a result of medical malpractice.
 Like most birth injuries, it is caused by a lack of oxygen to the brain.
 (Hypoxia means lack of oxygen reaching the tissue.
 Ischemia means inadequate blood supply to an organ or part of the body.
 Encephalopathy means the brain is affected.)

 Babies are designed to withstand the normal trauma of child birth, such as minor cord compression during contractions.
 But when a baby is partially or totally deprived of oxygen for an extended period of time, brain cells are injured and destroyed.

 HIE can cause conditions such as cerebral palsy, epilepsy, motor impairment, developmental delay, cognitive impairment and death.
 The injury and associated impairments depend on where the injury occurred.
 For example, Injuries to the cerebrum can cause learning disabilities or difficulty with higher functions.
 Injuries to the cerebellum can result in motor difficulties or weakness.

 There are several risk factors for HIE.
 When these factors are present and known to physicians, they should be on high-alert and take precautions to avoid HIE.
+Failing to avoid HIE could be physician malpractice.
 Here are the most common risk factors: